fsjunior/python-flask-restful-mongodb-template/README.md

 ~ $ make generate-migrations
 ```

-The generated migration will be localized in the `migrations` folder in the root directory
+The generated migration will be placed in the `migrations` folder in the root directory
 and it is generated with [pymongo-migrate](https://github.com/stxnext/pymongo-migrate).
 The connection string to MongoDB service used will be the one present in `.env` file.

 ### Content

-We have two parent folders: `app` and `test`.
+There are two parent folders: `app` and `test`.
 As you may have guessed, `app` contains the
 app files and `test` have all the tests and fixtures.
 The `test` folder structure is
-mirrored from `app`, so you can easily find where the tests are.
+mirrored from `app`, so it is easy to find where the tests are.

 Inside the `app` folder, there are three sub-folders: